 During his '69 performances, he always introduced James as his favorite guitar player.

-Another one of my favorites by Elvis.
-With all his fame, notice how Elvis shows respect for his friend and favorite guitarist, as James begins the guitar solo.
-Elvis says "Play the song James" and then points toward him.
+Another one of my favorites by Elvis is the song, "The Wonder of You."
+Watch how Elvis shows respect for his friend and favorite guitarist, James Burton.
+As he begins the guitar solo Elvis says, "Play the song James" and then points toward him giving him the stage.